Squarespace/pouchdb-lru-cache/README.md

 Why PouchDB?
 Because it's the most [efficient](http://pouchdb.com/faq.html#data_types) and [well-tested](https://travis-ci.org/pouchdb/pouchdb) way to store binary data with cross-browser support.
 Yes, you could just use Web SQL, but then you'd be locked into a WebKit-only implementation.
 This code will work on IE 10+, Windows Phone 8, Firefox, Firefox OS, Chrome, Safari, iOS, Android, and Node.js.

+Since Blobs in the browser are kinda tricky to work with, you may also want to look into [blob-util](https://github.com/nolanlawson/blob-util).

 Usage
 ----